 We offer various types of support for our students and we also deal with exam arrangements.
-Please note that exam arrangements do not automatically transfer from school, so you will need to be reassed at College.
+Please note that exam arrangements do not automatically transfer from school, so you will need to be reassessed at College.

-In line with the JCQ guidelines and the focus on preparing candidates for the workplace, the college does not use human resources for reading and scribing.
+Computer readers and scribes/word processers: In line with the JCQ guidelines and the focus on preparing candidates for the workplace, the college does not use human resources for reading and scribing.
 Candidates will be awarded computer readers and word processors with spellchecker enabled where appropriate and JCQ criteria are met.

 Structured Study is a timetabled lesson to work with the help of a Learning Mentor.
 The session is about exploring strategies to tackle the difficulties that some students have when learning, for example when writing essays, proofreading or managing their time.
 Students can work individually or choose to work with others in the group, focussing on areas of weakness and relating this to their coursework or exam preparation needs.